A liquid nickel based seal concentrate

 The process is used together with ALUMAL SEAL CS 967 F liquid component.

 - Liquid concentrate components for ease of make up and replenishment.

 - Causes no greenish tint even at application of thicker anodized layers of 25 – 30 microns.

 - Qualanod approved process (provided 60°C hot water post rinse aging carried out)

 - Solution can be used for extended period of time without dumping

 This process belongs toALUMAL SEAL SERIES

 There are different types of seals that all offer various levels of corrosion performance and dye absorption/stability.
 ALUMAL Cold Seal technology provides the maximum protection qualities and corrosion resistance for sulfuric anodized coatings.
-The oxide layer benefits from the sealing process after formation or after coloring.
+The oxide layer benefits from the sealing process after formation or after colouring.
 This specific type of hydration of the oxide pores helps with stain and corrosion resistance.
 Due to higher energy costs of higher temperature sealing, 75-85 OC for mid temperature and 100 OC for traditional hot seals, the cold sealing at room temperature is favoured and allows all the proper chemical reactions to take place for improving anodize layer performance.
-Sealing at room temperature also helps better stability of coloring or dye processing and offers improved color fade resistance over conventional high temperature or mid temperature sealing processes.
+Sealing at room temperature also helps better stability of colouring or dye processing and offers improved colour fade resistance over conventional high temperature or mid temperature sealing processes.